5jt/dyalog-cookbook/manuscript/Z01_Windows_Environment_Variables.md

 The `PathExt` environment variable returns a list of the file extensions that the operating system considers to be executable, for example: ".COM;.EXE;.BAT;.CMD;.VBS;.VBE;.JS;.JSE;.WSF;.WSH;.MSC".

 ### ProgramData
 Defaults to "C:\\ProgramData".
-Use this for storing information that is application specific but needs write rights beyond installation.
+Use this for storing information that is application specific and needs write access beyond installation.
 For Dyalog, this would actually be the right place to store the session file, workspaces and user commands.

 ### ProgramFiles
 Defaults to "C:\\Program Files".
 On a 64-bit version of Windows this is where 64-bit programs are installed.
 Note however that on a 32-bit version of Windows this points to [ProgramFiles(x86)](#).